 UU covers the majority of Downtown, from Cross Street on the west to Bond Street on the east.
 The district permits 72' in height by right, with up to 225' if various considerations are made.
 This district also permits most land uses.
 Notably, this district also does not require additional off-street parking.
-Other notable zoning areas include R2, R3, R4, R4A, Planned Office Districts, and C3 (General Commercial).
+Other notable It is worth noting that, due to the large size of UU zoning, there zoning areas include R2, R3, R4, R4A, Planned Office is an abrupt transition from the City's most intensive zoning Districts, and C3 (General Commercial). to single-family residential, which has led to the awkward and disconnected nature of surrounding neighborhoods Downtown is also composed of various design overlay to the urban core, including the dense urban fabric being districts, including the River Market Overlay District, surrounding by a ring of low density commercial uses and Presidential Park Overlay District, Central City Overlay surface parking lots.

-Downtown is also composed of various design overlay districts, including the River Market Overlay District, Presidential Park Overlay District, Central City Overlay District, the Central High Overlay District, and the MacArthur Park Historic District, which all regulate building design and form in various capacities.
+District, the Central High Overlay District, and the MacArthur Park Historic District, which all regulate building design and form in various capacities.